Program at a Glance

-We’re pleased to share the preliminary schedule for the 2026 Natural Channel Systems Conference.
+We’re pleased to share the schedule for the 2026 Natural Channel Systems Conference.
 This year’s agenda brings together practitioners, researchers, Indigenous leaders, policymakers, and industry professionals to explore the science, design, and stewardship of natural channel systems in a changing world.

 Over multiple days of sessions, workshops, and field experiences, attendees will engage with the latest advances in river restoration, watershed management, climate resilience, and sustainable infrastructure.
 The program is designed to encourage knowledge exchange, practical learning, and meaningful collaboration across disciplines.